What is anterior placenta? How does it affect my baby's kicks?

 "The anterior wall is a perfectly normal place for the placenta to attach and develop," says Dr Philippa.
 And it will still nourish your baby just as effectively.

-"It's important to know that having an anterior placenta is not the same as having a low-lying placenta) or 'placenta praevia')," adds Dr Philippa. " That's where the placenta – either anterior or posterior – is lying very low in your womb and can be an issue if it's also covering the cervix."
+"It's important to know that having an anterior placenta is not the same as having a low-lying placenta or 'placenta praevia'," adds Dr Philippa. " That's where the placenta – either anterior or posterior – is lying very low in your womb and can be an issue if it's also covering the cervix."

 If I have anterior placenta, when will I feel my baby's first kicks?

-But if you have an anterior placenta, you may feel these 1st movements a bit later than those who have a placenta elsewhere.
+But if you have an anterior placenta, you may feel these first movements a bit later than those who have a placenta elsewhere.
 It can help to focus on movements at your sides and low down, as this is where you are more likely to feel them.

-"Your baby's 1st movements are rather fluttering sensations," Dr Philippa says.
+"Your baby's first movements are rather fluttering sensations," Dr Philippa says.
 "Having an anterior placenta means that it may be a bit harder to feel them because your placenta is like a little cushion between your belly and your baby."

 If you haven't felt any movements by 25 weeks, though, do contact your midwife.

 And also, once you have felt them and got to know their pattern, contact your midwife if you notice any changes.

-"Having an anterior placenta is not a reason to ignore reduced movements." says Dr Philippa.
+"Having an anterior placenta is not a reason to ignore any reduced movements." says Dr Philippa.

 Is there anything else about anterior placenta I need to know?

 "It may lead to some lower back pain," says Dr Philippa.
+"And your midwife might find it takes slightly longer to find your baby's heartbeat.

 What about the labour and birth?
 Will my anterior placenta affect that?

-"Most babies will move position during labour," says Dr Philippa, "but, if yours doesn't, it can mean that labour is more painful and lasts longer and it's more likely that you might need an assisted birth – using forceps or ventouse to help the baby out."
+"Most babies will move position during labour," says Dr Philippa, "but, if yours doesn't, it can mean that labour is more painful and lasts longer, and it's more likely that you might need an assisted birth – using forceps or ventouse to help the baby out."

 Will my placenta stay anterior for the whole pregnancy?